SmithsonianTropicalDataPortal/STDP_Documentation/docs/submit_online.md

   </figure>
 </p>

+### Have a Dataset that is published elsewhere but want it represented in the STDP?
-If this dataset is essentially a duplicate of a version stored elsewhere, provide the ID of the original dataset hin the [Canonical Dataset](/package_level_meta_reqs/#canonical-dataset) box in the Overview Section.
+If this dataset is essentially a duplicate of a version stored elsewhere, provide the ID of the original dataset in the [Canonical Dataset](/package_level_meta_reqs/#canonical-dataset) box in the Overview Section.
 This must be a DOI or URL.
 Sometimes datasets in the Smithsonian Tropical Data Portal are essentially duplicates of an external dataset that was originally published elsewhere.
 For example, you may want to preserve a copy of a dataset in STDP for posterity or to ensure that the data remains accessible.
 In such cases, it is more approprite to cite the original dataset rather than the copy.
 The canonical version is displayed prominently in a banner on the dataset landing page, making it easy for users to identify the original dataset and cite it correctly (Figure 16).
 This avoids issues with misrepresentation and citation confusion.

 <p align="center">
   <figure>